 Health Care Assistance

 Health Care Assistance helps qualifying Group Health members pay their bills for medically necessary care.
-HCA aids members in resolving temporary financial difficulties by providing help with deductibles, copayments, and fees for services provided at Group Health facilities for up to one year.
+It aids members in resolving temporary financial difficulties by providing help with deductibles, copayments, and fees for services provided at Group Health facilities for up to one year.

 Group Health waives outstanding patient bills for medically necessary care, provided the patient receives care during the approved sponsorship period and has Group Health coverage on the date of service.